ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 ## Vector databases

-Vector databases, on the other hand, are purpose-built to manage vector embeddings, providing several advantages over using standalone vector indices:
+Vector databases are built to manage vector embeddings, providing several advantages over using standalone vector indices:

 1. **Data management**: Vector databases offer well-known and easy-to-use features for data storage, like inserting, deleting, and updating data
 2. **Metadata storage and filtering**: Vector databases can store metadata associated with each vector entry.
 Users can then query the database using additional metadata filters for finer-grained queries